LiroyvH/bunqJSClient/README.md

 # Discontinued

+This project is officially no longer being maintained by its creator, Crecket.
+I forked the project to submit fixes to the card creation endpoint so that this project can be used again for ordering (virtual) cards, but will also not necessarily maintain it.
+Using these sripts or any portion thereof is at your own risk, especially so as it's no longer being maintained.
+Before using it, it would be good to double-check the current API conventions, costs, etc. and try sandboxing first.
+(If that works...
+Sandbox usually doesn't properly work.)

-I have stopped maintaining this project, there will likely be bugs at this point so use it at your own risk.
+Crecket has stopped maintaining this project, there will likely be bugs at this point so use it at your own risk.

 # bunqJSClient
 [![NPM  Version](https://img.shields.io/npm/v/@bunq-community/bunq-js-client.svg) ](https://www.npmjs.com/package/@bunq-community/bunq-js-client)